Botolog/ArtiCLI/README.md

 The Knowledge Base Manager (KBM) is a command-line tool for managing articles and their associated data.
 It allows you to perform various operations such as loading, creating, editing, deleting, and searching articles.

+To install requiremens, run `pip install -r requirements.txt`.
+To start, run the `main.py` file with python.

 ### Available Commands

 - `load [filename]`: Loads a JSON file containing article data.